mwolson/emacs-shared/doc/tips.md

 Browsing Projects
 -----------------

-* <kbd>M-x projectile-discover-projects-in-directory RET</kbd> to tell Emacs about all projects within a directory tree, like `~/devel` - whenever Emacs finds a `.git` directory, it will add that directory as a project
+* <kbd>M-x projectile-discover-projects-in-directory RET</kbd> to tell Emacs about all projects within a directory tree, like `~/devel`.
+Whenever Emacs finds a `.git` directory, it will add that directory as a project.
 * <kbd>C-c p p</kbd> to visit a known project in Magit, which is a git status browser and git shell
 * <kbd>C-c p f</kbd> to find a file within the current project